 Social Service’s financial assessment process concluded with a decision that Anna had deliberately deprived herself of capital in order to avoid care costs.

 The Council treated Anna as having “notional capital” of £300,000, which was the money she had invested in the new family property where her son and family continued to live.
 Anna did not have this money available to self-fund her care.

-Alice Macnair, trainee Community Care Law Solicitor, represented Anna in appealing against this decision.
+Alice Macnair, Community Care Law solicitor, represented Anna in appealing against this decision.
 Alice argued that the avoidance of care costs had not been a significant motivation in the decision to purchase a property with her son.

 Alice obtained evidence that showed that Anna did not have any care needs at the time she purchased this property.
 Alice argued that although Anna had a degenerative disease, it wasn’t inevitable that she would need formal care and support, to meet these needs at a later date.
 Anna’s motive for putting her money into the new property was so that she could live in a happy family home with company and plenty of things to keep her busy, after her bereavement.